fico-xpress/vdlx-datagrid/README.md

 A drop-in alternative for the `vdl-table` tag in a FICO Xpress Insight custom view.
 `vdlx-datagrid` provides the same tabular visualisation as `vdl-table` but allows for much larger datasets to be displayed while trading off a few features in `vdl-table`.

-`vdlx-datgrid` is experimental code for exploring new features.
+`vdlx-datagrid` is experimental code for exploring new features.
 It is always preferred that the built-in `vdl-table` be used where possible because `vdl-table` has been tested for several years on production systems.

 #### Features comparison between `vdl-table` and `vdlx-datgrid`.